 I was one of the unfortunate ones, I had a wallet stolen from the Albergue in Pamplona, to some degree my own fault.
 I was naive and left my wallet in my rucksack, I did not at any time consider that on the Camino something would be stolen.

 Compared to pilgrims of the past we have almost nothing to worry about.
 It would have been quite normal for pilgrims to have been robbed and beaten; it was definitely a more arduous journey than now.
-Consider, if the way does not go into a small village that is only a few kilometres off the Camino, why?
+Consider, if the way does not go into a small village that is only a few kilometers off the Camino, why?
 Probably not too safe in times gone by.

 However please remember that walking on the Camino de Santiago is safer than visiting any city in the World.